Bolton Academy

-Bolton High School (now known as Bolton Academy Academic & Performing Arts Magnet School) is a public magnet school in Alexandria, Rapides Parish, Louisiana, United States.
+Bolton Academy Academic & Performing Arts Magnet School (formerly Bolton High School) is a public magnet school in Alexandria, Rapides Parish, Louisiana, United States.
 The school's neoclassical building is listed on the National Register of Historic Places.
+It is a part of the Rapides Parish School Board.

 History

 1915 – 2024

 Bolton High School was originally segregated, and African American students attended Peabody Industrial School.
 Scott M. Brame became the school's principal in 1909.

 Kewaunee Manufacturing of Kewaunee, Wisconsin advertised it was supplying furniture and equipment for the new school building in 1915.
 A photo of the school is featured in the advertisement.

 The Bolton High School building at 2101 Vance Ave. was constructed in 1926.
 It is Classical Revival in style and was designed by New Orleans architects Favrot & Livaudais.
 It was listed on the National Register of Historic Places in 1984.
 According to its National Register nomination, the building "can be seen as the most urbane and sophisticated early-twentieth century building" in Rapides Parish.

 The building is described as a "three story neo-classical masonry structure with limestone facing".
 Expansive front and rear sections of the building are separated by an open area but are connected by two corridors.
 The expansive rear section of the building included a large auditorium.
 A cafeteria was added in 1967.
 The front entrance lobby has an ornate design, but much of the interior was "relatively plain", emphasizing functionality over ornamentation.

 In 1946, archery was added as an athletic program for girls at the school.

 On November 7, 1957, a tornado three blocks away from the school caused a power failure during a performance of Madame Butterfly.
 The performance was canceled.
 Nobody was injured.

 In 2019, a Career and Tech Center were added and a conservatory planned.